torproject/stem/docs/index.rst

   % python example.py
   My Tor relay has read 33406 bytes and written 29649.

 Congratulations!
-You've written your first controller script.
+You've just written your first controller script.

 Mirror Mirror on the Wall
 -------------------------